The whiskers have been added and the whole carving (with the eyes masked) was sprayed with an acrylic matte finish for protection.

 Because of the large size of this carving, three 3-inch thick pieces of basswood were planed smooth and glued together.
 Glued and clamped, the blank will be strong and less apt to crack than if I used one thick piece of wood.
 One large piece would probably include both heartwood (closest to the center of the tree), and sapwood ( closest to the bark) which dry at different rates.
 That difference can cause stress cracks, or “checks”.

-Sometimes transforming 2dimensional images to a 3-dimensional sculpture can present some uncertainty in the design.
+Sometimes transforming a 2-dimensional image into a 3-dimensional sculpture can present some uncertainty in the design.
 Here I use clay to make a 3-dimensional model.
 This helps me to “figure out” the basic shape of the carving.
 No details are needed here.
 Once I have the basics worked out, I can then make sketches of the subject from different angles.
 These will become my pattern.